hasssanezzz/goldb/README.md

-To add header reference links for the titles in the README, I'll include anchor links at the top of the document that will help users navigate directly to different sections.

-Here's how the updated README would look:

----

 # Goldb Database Engine

 Goldb is a lightweight, efficient key-value database engine that leverages the power of a **Log-Structured Merge (LSM) tree** for high performance and reliability.
 The `engine` package serves as the primary interface, abstracting complex internal mechanisms to provide an intuitive API for users.